 - Ignite Chelmsford: Chelmsford City Council Cultural Partnership

-- Chelmsford Collective Creatives: a network of over 300 artists which was started at the ideas Hub in 2016 with a group of 10 artists
+- Chelmsford Collective Creatives: a network of around 1000 artists which was started at the ideas Hub in 2016 with a group of 10 artists

 - Artimate: a CIC providing Stop Motion Animation for young people